 Wanting that same kind of support but realizing most folks didn't know about Tater Tot's passing, I posted a death notice on Facebook.
 This was a surprising move for me because I'm a harsh critic of social media in all its egregious superficiality.
 After all, do I really need to see a photo of your meal every time you dine at a restaurant or see all your bikini photos while you vacationed in the Caribbean?

 Yet, I was deeply touched by the kind words written about my beloved dog, gratified to know he had touched the lives of others in addition to mine.
-It was a fantastic way for me to connect with fellow animal lovers and bypass those who aren't.
-There's no point in trying to get sympathy from people who just can't relate to your loss.
+It was a fantastic way for me to connect with fellow animal lovers and bypass those who weren't.
+There was no point in trying to get sympathy from people who just couldn't relate to such a loss.

-3. Be Grateful for Those Who Try to Bring Comfort
+3. Be Grateful For Those Trying to Comfort You

 I get so annoyed at people who criticize others for saying "the wrong thing" when someone dies.
 Yes, I agree that some people, feeling awkward in the moment, make insensitive remarks.
 Several individuals asked me immediately following Tater Tot's death: “When are you getting a new dog?” and a couple made the clichéd comment “He's in a better place now” (believe me, he's was in a damn good place here with me as his nursemaid)!
 Yet, I so appreciated their attempts and took no offense.
 Talking about death is awkward so cut people some slack!